-The Kemper Profiling Amplifier includes the standard Gain, Bass, Middle, Treble and Presence controls that you would expect from an guitar amplifier.
+The Kemper Profiler Amplifier includes the standard Gain, Bass, Middle, Treble and Presence controls that you would expect from an guitar amplifier.
 However, in contrast to many vintage amps, they have kept the gain control neutral, so you are able to find the sweet spot of your amp, and run this optimal sound at any gain level.

 The gain control ranges over 80dB and features an automatic volume compensation for clean settings.

 Now, imagine if you could change the sonic character of a profile way beyond what's possible with the amp itself..
 What if you could change the sonic age of the amp, or the bite of the pick?
 What if you could modify the power supply of your profiled amp in order to benefit from power sagging or be larger than life?
-With the Kemper Profiling Amplifier, you can!
+With the Kemper Profiler Amplifier, you can!
 They allow you to dynamically adjust key aspects of your favorite amps which would otherwise be impossible or require hardware modifications.
 You can do anything from minor tweaks, such as making your Marshall Bluesbreaker profile sound a bit more vintage, to more radical changes such as adding some modern high gain chunk to your vintage Fender Bassman.

 The Amplifier Section

-The Amplifier section is the heart of the Kemper Profiling Amplifier.
+The Amplifier section is the heart of the Kemper Profiler Amplifier.
 The sound of the amplifier is based on the profile loaded into the rig.
 A great selection of intuitive and powerful macro parameters empowers you to perform modifications which are impossible with an traditional hardware amplifier.

 Many things become possible from changing the age of the virtual hardware to the response to your play.
 You gain direct access to tube settings, such as the tube symmetry.